saeedahmadicp/teacher-promotion-flask-api/README.md

 ## Setup
 - open the terminal
-- change the working directory to the current working directory
+- change the directory to the current working directory
 - execute the below commands
 	- `pip3 install pipenv`
 	- `pipenv install`